-Let me also explain in some more detail what will happen with the assets that are not part of the transaction.
+Of course, there is also the question of what will happen with the assets that are not part of the transaction.
 Wintershall Dea as the remaining company will hold all Russia-related assets.
-The purpose of the company will be to divest or liquidate the various Russia-related participations, to manage the claims associated with the Russia-related activities of Wintershall Dea, to right-size its organization following the completion of the transaction with Harbour, and to provide transitional services to Harbour, if requested.
+The purpose of the company will be to divest or liquidate the various Russia-related participations, to manage the claims associated with the Russia-related activities of Wintershall Dea, to right-size its organization following the completion of the transaction and to provide transitional services to Harbour, if requested.
 Furthermore, Wintershall Dea is continuing its preparations for a separate sale of its 50.02 percent stake in WIGA Transport Beteiligungs-GmbH & Co.
 KG, which is not part of the transaction with Harbour.
 The German federal government, which already holds the remaining shares in WIGA via SEFE, is our first point of contact here.

-[Slide 14: Next steps regarding Wintershall Dea transaction]
+[Chart 12: Next steps regarding Wintershall Dea transaction]

-Since there has been quite some speculation in the German media, let me comment on four main topics that have been voiced as a concern.
+Since there has been some speculation, I would like to comment on four main concerns that have been voiced about the transaction with Harbour:

-First, regulatory approvals: The review of the transaction by the relevant government bodies is in line with the standard procedure that the contracting parties initiate by submitting corresponding applications.
-As stated in the BASF news release on December 21, 2023, the transaction with Harbour is subject to various regulatory approvals in several countries.
-In Germany, approval for foreign direct investments will also be required in accordance with the Foreign Trade and Payments Ordinance (Außenwirtschaftsverordnung).
+First, regulatory approvals.
+The review of the transaction by the relevant government bodies is a standard procedure that the contracting parties initiate by submitting corresponding applications.
+As stated from the beginning, this transaction is subject to various regulatory approvals in several countries.
+In Germany, approval for foreign direct investments will also be required in accordance with the Foreign Trade and Payments Ordinance ("Außenwirtschaftsverordnung").
 We are confident that we will receive clearance in all cases.
 Completion of the transaction is targeted for the fourth quarter of 2024.

-Second, Germany's energy supply security: Wintershall Dea's oil and gas production in Germany accounts for roughly 1 percent of German oil and gas consumption.
-In terms of securing Germany's energy supply, it is not decisive whether the E&P activities currently managed by Wintershall Dea are operated by a German or a British company in the future.
+Second, Germany's energy supply security.
+Wintershall Dea's oil and gas production in Germany accounts for roughly 1 percent of German oil and gas consumption.
+In terms of securing Germany's energy supply, it is therefore not decisive whether the E&P activities currently managed by Wintershall Dea are operated by a German or a British company in the future.

-Third, CCS technology: The focus of Wintershall Dea is limited to the development of reservoirs for the permanent storage of CO2.
+Third, CCS technology.
+The focus of Wintershall Dea is limited to the development of reservoirs for the permanent storage of CO2.
 The activity is operated by a quite small international team, currently out of Norway, the Netherlands and Germany.
-The acquired licenses are all outside of Germany, namely in Denmark, Norway and the UK.
+The acquired licenses are all outside of Germany, namely in Denmark, Norway and the United Kingdom.
 Wintershall Dea is not involved in CO2 capture and does not consider CO2 transportation as a core business.
-BASF, on the other hand, is a leader in the technology for capturing CO2 emissions as part of its global gas treatment business, which we are continuously developing.
-Our OASE® technologies are available globally, also in Germany.
-You might, however, be surprised to learn that geological CO2 storage in Germany, whether onshore or offshore, is still not allowed under the existing German legal framework.
+BASF, on the other hand, is a leader in the technology for capturing CO2 emissions as part of its global gas treatment business.
+We continuously develop this business and will also do so after the transaction with Harbour.
+Our OASE® technologies are available globally, including in Germany.
+The discussions arising in the context of our planned divestment are surprising, however, since geological CO2 storage in Germany - whether onshore or offshore - is still not allowed under the existing German legal framework.

-And fourth, the closure of the German headquarters of Wintershall Dea: The timing of the announcement was unfortunate but unavoidable for legal reasons resulting from the fact that BASF and

-Harbour are both publicly listed companies.
-Wintershall Dea has state-of-the-art expertise in the oil and gas business.
-Therefore, all employees of the operating companies included in the transaction, around 1,200 employees, will be taken on by Harbour.
+And fourth, the closure of the German headquarters of Wintershall Dea.
+The timing of the announcement was unfortunate but unavoidable since BASF and Harbour are both publicly listed companies and subject to strict rules on stock market disclosures.
+By the way, all of the approximately 1,200 employees at the operating companies included in the transaction will be taken on by Harbour; most of them are employed in Germany or Norway.
 Harbour also intends to provide offers to some employees from the current headquarters to join the combined company.
-The details will be agreed in the currently ongoing review prior to completion of the transaction.

 I hope this helps to put things into perspective.
-Until closing, Wintershall Dea and Harbour will continue to operate as independent companies and will prepare the closing and the integration to the extent possible under the applicable legal framework conditions.
+Until closing, Wintershall Dea and Harbour will continue to operate as independent companies and will prepare the closing and the integration.